luckycdev/bwchatstats/README.md

 - check if key is invalid so it doesnt give wrong info
 - i might want to find a new method for checking when game starts, lowcraw doesnt work bc i cant tell when it starts. i could use scoreboard
 - make it so if youre in solos it just shows client side msgs not party chat msgs
+- mod update checker based off github releases
+- fully make everything error proof
+- command to check stats of a username
+- command to get info about party members (/pl and intercept the msg to not show it to the player)
+- change fkdr and wlr to combined, not total
+- check if you are nicked if it will remove your team or not
+---
 <sub>template credit: https://github.com/Alexdoru/ExampleMod1.8.9/</sub>